Jamie-Gargrave/portfolio-pp1/README.md

 ### Testing User Stories from User Experience (UX) Section

 -   #### Employer Visitor Goals

-        1. As an Employer Visitor,
+    1. As an Employer Visitor, I want to be able to view previous projects.
-           -
+       -   When employers view the site, they'll be able to clearly see previous projects that have been worked on via the hompage.
-        2. As an Employer Visitor,
+    2. As an Employer Visitor, I want to be able to get in contact with the developer easily.
-           -
+       -   When employers view the site, they'll be able to see the navigation links in the header and can then access the contact page, fill in the details and get in touch.
-        3. As an Employer Visitor,
+    3. As an Employer Visitor, I want to be able to see responsive design with their website.
-           -
+       -   When employers view the site, they'll be able to see all information clearly, the website would adjust it's design depending on the screen size to ensure it is responsive.

 -   #### Client Visitor Goals

-        1. As a Client Visitor,
+    1. As a Client Visitor, I want to be able to see current and previous projects.
-           -
+       -   When clients view the site, they'll be able to clearly see previous projects that have been worked on via the hompage.
-        2. As a Client Visitor,
+    2. As a Client Visitor, I want to be able to get in touch with the developer easily.
-           -
+        -  When clients view the site, they'll be able to see the navigation links in the header and can then access the contact page, fill in the details and get in touch.
-        3. As a Client Visitor,
+    3. As a Client Visitor, I want to be able to view the website and encounter no issue(s).
-           -
+       -   When clients view the site, they'll be able to see all information clearly, the website would adjust it's design depending on the screen size to ensure no issues are encountered.

 -   #### Frequent Visitor Goals
-        1. As a Frequent User,
+    1. As a Frequent User, I want to be able to view if there have been any new projects that have been worked on/ updates/ created.
-           -
+        -  Upon visiting the page, users would be able to clearly see any new projects that have been added as a banner will appear indicating it is new.
-        2. As a Frequent User,
+    2. As a Frequent User, I want the website to remain responsive once it has been updated with new projects.
-           -
-        3. As a Frequent User,
-           -
+        -  Upon visiting the page, they'll be able to see all information clearly, the website would adjust it's design depending on the screen size to ensure no issues are encountered.

 ### Further Testing